FlyCuteBird/HGFN/README.md

-# Heterogeneous Graph Matching Network for Image-text Matching
+# Heterogeneous Graph Fusion Network for Cross-modal Image-text Retrieval

 ## Introduction
-This is the source code of Heterogeneous Graph Matching Network.
-It is built on top of the SCAN (https://github.com/kuanghuei/SCAN) in PyTorch.
+This is the source code of Heterogeneous Graph Fusion Network .
+It is built on top of the SCAN (https://github.com/kuanghuei/SCAN), GSMN in PyTorch.
 We recommended the following dependencies.
 * Python  2.7
 * [PyTorch](http://pytorch.org/) 1.1.0